French civil service: Corps and grades

 Technically, fonction publique may also refer to fonction publique militaire, the personnel of military status.
 They are generally counted apart.
-There also exist ouvriers d'État - that is, State Workers - for industrial functions.
+There also exist ouvriers d'État (State Workers) - that is, blue collar workers - for industrial functions.

 Corps

 Civil servants of the State are divided into corps ("professions").
 Corps are grouped in 3 categories (formerly 4): category A for management, design, and general studies professions (e.g. judges, engineers, professors...); category B for applications-related professions (e.g. librarians, superior technicians...); and category C for executions-related professions (e.g. technicians, administrative assistants...).
 Each corps has a set of possible job or task descriptions and may have its own particular statutes.
-The categories categories A, B and C are hierarchical classifications based on the level of responsibility, education and remuneration of civil servants.
+The categories A, B and C are hierarchical classifications based on the level of responsibility, education and remuneration of civil servants.
 Category A (minimum college level) concerns design and management functions; category B (university entrance qualificationl) applies to application and drafting functions, and category C (high school level) applies to implementation functions.
-Other French Civil Services have different organisations; for instance the Territorial Civil Service (Fonction Publique Territoriale) is not divided between rigid "corps" but between "cadres d'emploi" (lit. employment framework).
+Other French Civil Services have different organisations; for instance the Territorial Civil Service (Fonction Publique Territoriale) is not divided between rigid "corps" but between "cadre d'emplois" (lit. employment framework).
 In the French Armed Forces, commissioned officers belong to category A, non-commissioned officers to category B, and troops to category C.